-This should not exceed four minutes and might be better kept even less than that.
+This should not exceed two minutes and might be better kept even less than that.
 It needs to be shot by professional videographers so that production value is high and you can show how great your company really is.
 Film parts of the holiday party or company retreat to fill this video with fun and gain interest.

 A demo video should be exactly as long as it takes to show the process you are trying to demonstrate and not a second longer.
 This can be anywhere from two to ten minutes in length depending on the difficulty of what you are teaching.
 Any longer than that can be overwhelming and often has too much filler and not enough information.

 These videos should be separated into short videos for each separate topic so none of them get too long.
 This will keep the demos short and informative as well as making sure you stay organized.

 We’ve made a number of master classes for clients and always find that any more than 5 minutes and people start to tune out, so it’s better to break it up.